Clifden Caves offers a free and self-guided caving adventure! Here you can explore glow worm caves in New Zealand’s South Island.

 In terms of free, self-guided adventures, we all know that New Zealand is the place to be.
 Clifden Caves, however, is a whole other story.
 It’s honestly hard to believe that this cave is completely free to visit.

-Stretching over 1 kilometre underground, Clifden Caves has several long, winding tunnels, sections of built-in ladder drops.
+Stretching over 1 kilometre underground, Clifden Caves has several long, winding tunnels, and sections of built-in ladder drops.
 Along the way, you’ll get to see glow worm-lined limestone caverns and hundreds of stalagmites and stalactites!

 If you enjoy exploring cave systems, this one is an absolute treat.